pce/pce.github.io/_posts/2022-02-07-Collaborative-Webexperiments.md

 The standard solutions are OT (Operational Transform) or CRDT (convergent or commutative replicated data type).

 - OT: Operations are sent over the wire and concurrent operations are transformed once they are received.
 - CvRDTs (convergent replicated data types): State based.
-Its full local state is sent and is merged with the state of a copy (or optimized, Delta Muations).
+Its full local state is sent and is merged with the state of a copy (or optimized, Delta Mutations).
 - CmRDTs (commutative replicated data types) operation based, for example only "+b" is transmitted and applied locally (a+b has the same result as b+a and is therfore commutative).